 Are you ready to get your fingers sticky and savor tender meat that’s falling off the bone?
-You don’t need a football game to enjoy these ribs, but since the Super Bowl is right around the corner, it seemed like a good time to share this incredibly delicious recipe that could easily become your gameday favorite.
-Mike hits a home run with these every single time (Yeah, I’m more of a baseball fan).
+You don’t need a football game to enjoy these BBQ Ribs, but since the Super Bowl is right around the corner, it seemed like a good time to share this incredibly delicious recipe.

 I’m listing a couple of my old favorite commercials for you below.
 Not all of them are from past Super Bowls, but the messages are there… and they’re good.